 Eating Dates in the Second Trimester

-Avoid eating dates during the second trimester as the chances of having gestational diabetes are quite high during this time.
+Avoid eating dates during the second trimester if your blood sugar levels are high or your glucose test is not normal as the chances of having gestational diabetes will be quite high during this time.
 However, you can always talk to your gynaecologists and then take a call, as eating a few of them will not do any harm.

 Eating Dates in the Third Trimester